 For the most part, my pregnancy was uneventful.
 I suffered from morning sickness until 22 weeks, and came down with a ridiculous amount of sinus infections, colds, flus and even pertussis.
 I had two out of the three migraines I have ever experienced during this pregnancy, and some pre-term contractions that left me pretty nervous, but overall, things were relatively mellow.
 I started getting pretty regular braxton hicks contractions around 36 weeks, some of which made me think it might be time, only to disappear and fizzle out as soon as I attempted to time them.
 The back pain was the worst part of it all.
 I practically lived at the chiropractor’s office.
 I started going once a week at 30 weeks, then twice a week at 35 weeks and by 37 weeks, I was going three times a week.

 On December 8, one of my doulas texted me to check in.
 I told her I was having some contractions, but I was going to time them before I called her and my other doula to come.
 They both lived almost two hours away and I did not want to call them up for a false alarm!
-I continued timing them while I was cleaning house and they seemed to be consistent.
+I continued timing them while I was doing some home cleaning and they seemed to be consistent.
 I decided to lay down and time them to see if my physical activity was causing the contractions.
 As soon as I laid down they started spacing out.
 They were still stronger, but the timing made me think it wasn’t the real deal.
 I texted both of my doulas and let them know that the contractions were subsiding and I would keep them posted.

 When I got out of the tub, I started cleaning my house, pausing for contractions.
 Prior to giving birth, I had been very worried about my birth pictures looking awful because of the house being a mess.
 I had a housekeeper for a while, but she was also pregnant and her doctor told her she needed to stop working for a while due to some problems.
 Because of this, I was extremely worried about the house and how it would look in the photos.
 I kept telling everyone that I was almost willing to go to the hospital if it meant the pictures would have a clean background!
 Fortunately, my sister, Tori, my friend, Chelsea and I were able to get the house in decent shape and my husband took the other two kids to my grandma’s house.